 Our ultimate goal is to no longer host the Bio-Diverse Festival.
 Why?
 Because it’ll no longer be needed.
 Every science conference will be inclusive, accessible, host a range of perspectives and voices, and represent a diverse group of individuals.

 Tanith Hackney (she/her): Founder, Project Chair and Festival Coordinator

-Tanith is a conservation ecologist and a Masters graduate from the University of Sheffield, working on parrot conservation, ecological and demographic modelling, and the amphibian extinction crisis.
+Tanith is a conservation ecologist and PhD student at the UK Centre for Ecology & Hydrology and Imperial College London, working on invasive species, parrot conservation, and the amphibian extinction crisis.
 She is an advocate for equity and diversity in conservation and academia, and a member of the British Ecological Society’s Equality and Diversity Working Group.